Commercial Banking – Hong Kong

 If you are tax resident outside the country/jurisdiction where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country/jurisdiction where the account is held.
 They may then share that information with the tax authorities of other countries/jurisdictions where you are tax resident.

 The Inland Revenue (Amendment) (No. 3) Ordinance 2016 (“the Amendment Ordinance”) came into effect on 30 June 2016 and has put in place a legislative framework for Hong Kong to implement the new international standard on Automatic Exchange of Financial Account Information (“AEOI”).
-The first exchange of information will occur by 2018.
+The first exchange of information took place in 2018.
 You can find more information on the Hong Kong Inland Revenue Department website.

 What do you need to do?

 In order to confirm your status under the CRS, you may be asked to complete the appropriate self-certification form and return it to your branch or send it to us at this address: PO Box 74523, Kowloon Central Post Office.
 There are three types of self-certification form for the CRS.
 The forms are attached below with additional information about which form you should complete.

 - Entity Self-Certification Form (1MB, PDF): If you are a business HSBC customer, please use this form to confirm your business’ status under the CRS (except Sole Traders who should use the Individual Self-Certification Form).

 To illustrate examples of entity type, please refer to our table of examples of entity type (263KB, PDF).
 Please note that this table is for reference only and is not exhaustive.